compulim/redux-websocket-bridge/README.md

 ### Reducer: handling incoming messages

-With unfolding enabled, when you receive any WebSocket messages that resembles a [Flux Standard Action](https://github.com/acdlite/flux-standard-action) (FSA) in JSON, it will automatically parsed and dispatched to the store.
+When you receive any WebSocket messages that resembles a [Flux Standard Action](https://github.com/acdlite/flux-standard-action) (FSA) in JSON, it will automatically parsed and dispatched to the store.
+We call this "unfold".

 #### Server code

-When the server send a JSON message that looks like a FSA, it will automatically unfolded and dispatch to the store.
+When the server send a JSON message that looks like a FSA, it will be automatically unfolded and dispatch to the store.

 ```js
 app.on('connection', socket => {